jaavad/muzero-general/README.md

 ![ci-testing workflow](https://github.com/werner-duvaud/muzero-general/workflows/CI%20testing/badge.svg)

+# Our Contributions

+In this project, we investigated the effectiveness of different game of Amazons representations in AlphaZero and MuZero algorithms.
+To accelerate training, we proposed a novel board game representation that considerably reduces the action space to the size of the board game in the neural network's policy head.
+Our experimental results demonstrated that the new representation significantly improves the training efficiency and performance of MuZero and AlphaZero compared to conventional representation.
+The new representation results in less memory usage and a reduced number of learning parameters.
+The approach is also readily applicable to any game with a fixed board, such as chess.
+With this new representation, the policy space size reduces from O(P(n)) to O(n), where P(n) represents some polynomial in n.

 # MuZero General

 A commented and [documented](https://github.com/werner-duvaud/muzero-general/wiki/MuZero-Documentation) implementation of MuZero based on the Google DeepMind [paper](https://arxiv.org/abs/1911.08265) (Schrittwieser et al., Nov 2019) and the associated [pseudocode](https://arxiv.org/src/1911.08265v2/anc/pseudocode.py).